juggler39/contact-list/README.md

 -   in "/backend" folder run

 `npm install` to install dependences, then

 `npm run start` to start the JSON server

 -   in "/frontend" folder run

 `npm install` to install dependences, then

 `npm run start` to start the Angular application

-The application was tested on node **v16.15.1**, but should work with any contemporary node version, as well with yarn.
+The application was tested on node.js **v16.15.1**, but should work with any contemporary node.js version, as well with yarn.